the-events-calendar/tribe-common/readme.txt

 = [TBD] TBD =

 * Tweak - Set background image to none on the button element to prevent general button styling overrides.
 [ET-1815]
+* Tweak - Ticketing & RSVP tab selected by default when clicking Help from the Tickets menu.
+[ET-1837]

 = [5.1.6] 2023-08-15 =